Higher education bubble in the United States: Recent trends

 During his second term, President Donald Trump has restricted federal funding for colleges and universities, citing the concerns of critics of higher education.
-These included rising costs, low value in the workplace, affirmative action (including race-based admissions and diversity, equity, and inclusion (or DEI) programs), what they perceive as antisemitism (especially in the context of how universities handled student protests concerning Israel's War in Gaza), and allegations of hostility towards conservatives as well as promotion of "woke" culture.
-Trump is not merely targeting the Ivy League and other prestigious schools, but also public universities, which educating close to three quarters of American college students.
+These included rising costs, low value in the workplace, affirmative action (including race-based admissions and diversity, equity, and inclusion (or DEI) programs), what they perceive as antisemitism (especially in the context of how universities handled student protests concerning Israel's War in Gaza), and allegations of hostility towards conservatives as well as the promotion of "woke" culture.
+Trump is not merely targeting the Ivy League and other prestigious schools, but also public universities, which educated close to three quarters of American college students.
 His government has terminated some funding programs aimed institutions of higher education serving large numbers of ethnic minorities, which it views as racially discriminatory.
 Some politicians, such as Trump's Vice President J.D.
 Vance, even suggested imposing an excise tax on university endowments.
 Even the wealthiest universities are facing growing financial pressure, forcing them to lay off staff and to issue bonds.
 As a result of severe funding cuts, large numbers of researchers are considering leaving the country as they now find themselves unable to finance their own research or their students.
-The second Trump administration wants higher education to better prepare alumni for the job market, to limit left-wing political activism, and to defend "the American tradition and Western civilization."
+In late 2025, President Trump terminated the Biden-era pause on student loan repayments; the government will begin garnishing the wages of indebted students the following year.
+In all, officials in the second Trump administration claim that they want higher education to better prepare alumni for the job market, to curb tuition fees, to limit left-wing political activism, and to defend "the American tradition and Western civilization."
 It also seeks to curtail Chinese influence in American universities, which have been used to train Chinese communist officials.
+Republican-controlled states have been implementing similar initiatives in parallel with the federal government aimed at public schools.

 Another challenge for higher education is the political zeitgeist of the United States, which has turned against immigration.
-Within months of returning to the White House, President Trump took steps to dramatically cut the number of foreign students at American colleges and universities.
+Since the late twentieth century, the number of foreign students at American institutions of higher education had been rising, especially during 2010s, and was interrupted only by the COVID-19 pandemic.
+But within months of returning to the White House, President Trump took steps to dramatically cut the number of foreign students at American colleges and universities.
+As a consequence, the number of new foreign enrollments at American institutions of higher learning fell 17 percent in the fall of 2025.
+New graduate enrollments dropped six percent.
 In all, falling demand for higher education in the United States will force this industry to become more innovative, which is something it has not been traditionally good at.